jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: Between 2 and 3 jockeys are killed each year in horse racing.
+⚡<!-- FUNFACT --> Fun fact: There are two credit cards for every person in the United States.

 </div>